LIHPC-Computational-Geometry/gmds/external/googletest/docs/faq.md

 leaving as few things as possible in it.
 Also, you can try to set the death test style to `"threadsafe"`, which is safer but slower, and see if it helps.

-If you go with thread-safe death tests, remember that they rerun the test program from the beginning in the child process.
+If you execute with thread-safe death tests, remember that they rerun the test program from the beginning in the child process.
 Therefore make sure your program can run side-by-side with itself and is deterministic.